insidewhy/nutkins/readme.md

 ### Image project dependencies

-When a `nutkin.yaml` refers to a `base` image that exists in the current project then it ensures the base image is up to date before any images are built that extend it.
+When a `nutkin.yaml` file refers to a `base` image that exists in the current project then `nutkins` ensures the base image is up to date before any images are built that use or extend it.

 ### Sharing local data with images